wenyue-gu/ZeldaGame/README.md

 Known Bugs:
     - the open gl window refuses to run on a mac computer
+    - If one opens a game, close it, opens another game multiple times, javafx freezes and stops responsing.
+    We suspect it is a problem with a new Game controller and thus a new timer created each time the user reopens a game window, but was not able to fix the problem.
-    - sprinting animation not fully implemented
+    - sprinting animation extremely slow / not fully implemented

 - Extra credit: